Law Clinics and Practical Skills Home

 Earthrise Law Center, founded in 1996, is the domestic environmental law clinic at Lewis & Clark Law School.
 Earthrise’s goals are to advance efforts to protect the environment by serving as a resource for public interest organizations that need legal representation and to train and educate law students through direct involvement in complex environmental and natural resource issues.
 Earthrise provides rewarding clinical experience for students interested in environmental law who wish to develop their litigation, negotiation, and advocacy skills.

-The International Environmental Law Project is an on-campus clinic that gives law students the opportunity to work on a range of real-life global environmental issues under the supervision of an experienced international environmental lawyer.
+The Global Law Alliance for Animals and the Environment is an on-campus clinic that gives law students the opportunity to work on a range of real-life global environmental issues under the supervision of an experienced international environmental lawyer.
 Past student work has focused on trade and environmental issues, as well as protection of threatened and endangered species.
 Students also help public interest environmental lawyers in developing countries create new law or strengthen existing law by providing legal memoranda on international and domestic legal issues.

 Low-Income Taxpayer Clinic